 - Compensation for the income you missed while you were unable to work.

 - If your injuries make it hard to do the same job or earn the same income as before, you may recover from that loss.
+This is called loss of earning capacity.

 - Reimbursement for any personal items destroyed or damaged during the accident, such as a phone, glasses, or clothing.